-IFRS 9 introduces a new impairment model that requires the recognition of expected credit losses on all financial assets at amortised or at fair value through other comprehensive income (other than equity instruments), lease receivables and certain loan commitments and financial guarantee contracts.
+IFRS 9 requires the recognition of expected credit losses on all financial assets at amortised or at fair value through other comprehensive income (other than equity instruments), lease receivables and certain loan commitments and financial guarantee contracts.

 The Expected Credit Losses (ECL) is the present value measure of the credit losses expected to result from default events that may occur during a specified period of time.
 ECLs must reflect the present value of cash shortfalls.
 ECLs must reflect the unbiased and probability weighted assessment of a range of outcomes.